Cell Analysis can be done in different ways

 Two semi-automatic measurement modes allow to measure cells length and their two adjacent walls thickness (on opposite sides of the lumen).
 With one method this is done in the traced direction while with the other this is done in the radial direction.
 These two semi-automatic measurement modes also produce the length of radial cell rows (between annual ring boundaries to get ring width).

-Designed with Mobirise bootstrap site template
+The web page was made with Mobirise site template